codex-storage/zk-benchmarks/hash/cpu/README.md

 -----------------------------

 - `bench` contains the benchmarking scripts
-- `src` contains the 3rd party dependencies as git submodules
+- `external` contains the 3rd party dependencies as git submodules